nkgupta16/Vyazmaundry/README.md

 ## Usage

-To interact with the Laundry Bot, follow these steps:
+To interact with the Vyazmaundry, follow these steps:

 1. **Start the bot:**
    - Search for "LaundryBot" in Telegram or use the direct link provided by the bot administrator.